Secrets to Successful Job Applications: Insider Tips for Crafting a Winning CV, Resume, Cover Letter and LinkedIn Profile

 Contact Information: Contact number or email address LinkedIn profile

-Summary: Organised and detail-oriented fresh college graduate, with degrees in Marketing and experience in market research and analysis of data.
-Solid communication skills and teamwork gained through internships and volunteer work.
-Are you looking for a position in the entry-level market to transfer skills and experience to a professional context.
+Summary: Organised and detail-oriented Recent college graduate who has degrees in Marketing and prior experience in market research and data analysis.
+Skills in teamwork and communication developed through volunteer work and internship work.
+Aiming for entry-level marketing positions to transfer knowledge and skills to a professional work environment.

 Education: